www.scantips.com

 1.0840 = 21.72x value at 40 years.

-You do also have the withdrawn 2%, but that is a very minor amount (and does not compound), and it also reduces the future 2% withdrawals.
-It approximately doubles each 10 years, which is drastically less long term.
+You do also have the withdrawn 2%, but that is a very minor amount (and does not compound), and that withdrawal also reduces the future 2% withdrawals.
+It approximately doubles each 10 years, which is drastically less long term than reinvesting offers.

 Plus all the accumulated 2% dividends withdrawn are 0.02 × 30 years = 0.6x cash, then totaling 10.66x value, still substantially less.
 The dividend withdrawals keep reducing the investment.
 You might reinvest the dividend somewhere else so it compounds, but this example assumes you simply spent it as received.
 It's just a small amount each quarter so it may seem trivial, but I'm here to tell you that it eventually adds up in a very huge degree.
 In 30 years: